Wage and Hour Laws in Utah | Current Utah Labor Laws

 Utah labor laws require employers to provide a meal period of not less than thirty (30) minutes to employees under the age of eighteen (18) scheduled to work more than five (5) hours.
 Employers must provide a rest break of at least ten (10) minutes to employees under the age of eighteen (18) for every three (3) hour period or part thereof that is worked.
 Utah Admin.
 Code R610-2-3.

-Utah does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older.
+Utah labor laws do not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older.
 UT Labor Comm.
 FAQs.
 An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
 According to federal law, breaks twenty (20) minutes or shorter typically must be paid.

 Nursing Mother Breaks

 Utah labor laws do not require employers to provide nursing mothers with breaks to express breast milk.
-However, the federal Fair Labor Standards Act requires certain employees to provide nonexempt nursing mothers for one (1) year following a child’s birth with reasonable rest breaks to express milk and private spaces, other than a bathroom, to express breast milk.
+However, the federal Fair Labor Standards Act requires certain employees to provide nonexempt nursing mothers for one (1) year following a childโ€™s birth with reasonable rest breaks to express milk and private spaces, other than a bathroom, to express breast milk.

 Vacation Leave

-Utah employers aren’t required to offer employees paid or unpaid vacation benefits.
-Employers who provide such benefits must comply with the terms set in employment contracts.
+Under Utah labor laws, employers arenโ€™t required to offer employees paid or unpaid vacation benefits.
+Employers who provide vacation time benefits must comply with the terms set in employment contracts.

 Additionally, employers must pay employees for accrued vacation upon termination of employment.
 That said, there is some lacking information regarding vacation leave laws in Utah.
 Some of the missing regulations include: